unclebob/BinarySearch/2017-10-10-BinarySearch.markdown

 ---
 layout: post
-title: Let's write a Binary Search
+title: Two old programmers write a Binary Search
 tags: ["Software"]
 ---
-Let's use TDD to write a Binary Search.
+Andrew Koenig (ARK) wrote to me and said:

+>_"I have an idea for an essay, and wondered if you'd like to collaborate on it.
+A simple case study, really: How would you use TDD to write a binary-search function?"_

+"That sounds like fun."
+I replied; and began to write this article.

+Andy continued:

+>_Sounds easy, but..._

+>_Once upon a time, I had dinner with a fellow named Luther Woodrum, who had been introduced to me as IBM's leading export on sorting.
+He told me that he was in the habit of asking people in lectures, etc., to write a binary search, and almost no one could do it correctly, not even experienced professional programmers._

+>_And yet it's obviously a simple concept.
+So the question is how to translate that simple concept into analogously simple code in a way that gives assurance that it actually works._

+My first thought was to write the binary search in Java.
+This simplifies a lot of the memory management and pointer arithmetic issues.

+You can follow along with [this](https://github.com/unclebob/BinarySearch) github project.

 Since we know the algorithm already, we don't need to use TDD, or the [TPP](http://blog.cleancoder.com/uncle-bob/2013/05/27/TheTransformationPriorityPremise.html) to derive it.
 So we'll just write our tests to verify that the algorithm is correct.

 We begin, as usual, with an empty test, just to get an execution environment working.